 All practices occur at Kal Tire Place (3445 43rd Ave, Vernon, BC).
 A schedule of practices and events can be viewed on the Schedule Page.

 Can you attend for fewer sessions than in the program, and do I pay less for fees?

 Each program is designed to accommodate the level of skill of a developing skater.
-Recreation sessions, Learn to Skate, and Intro-6, all skate one day per week.
-Competitive skaters skate two days per week, and Elite Skaters skate three days per week, depending on ice availability, with off-ice training as well.
+Recreation sessions, Learn to Skate, and Intro-6, usually skate one day per week.
+Competitive usually skate two days per week, and Elite Skaters usually skate two to three days per week, depending on ice availability, with off-ice training as well.
 A skater's level of participation is dependent on skill/ability and the commitment of the individual skater and their parents.
 Our fees include ice rental, ice programs, and coaching, and may be adjusted for skaters who require a higher level, but who can only attend one practice based on their commitment level.
 Certain circumstances are reviewed at the discretion of the Board.

 What are the time commitments?

 Recreation, Learn to Skate and Intro-6 may be up to 60 minutes per week on ice.
-Competitive sessions may be up to 90 minutes per week, and Elite sessions are approximately 150 minutes on-ice and 120 minutes off-ice doing dryland.
+Competitive sessions may be up to 90 minutes per week on ice, and Elite sessions are approximately 90 minutes on-ice and 90 minutes off-ice doing dryland.
 Competitive and Elite skaters may choose to skate one day per week in Kelowna for a nominal fee -- usually Thursdays.
 This allows for more ice access.

 Are there races and how far do we have to travel?